An official website of the European Union. See all European Institutions

 The Delegation's mandate includes the following:

-Welcome to the website of the EU Delegation to Ukraine!
+Welcome to the website of the Delegation of the European Union to Ukraine!

 Head of Delegation